ejriffer/Data-410-Final-Project/README.md

 ytest = ytest.astype('int')
 ```

 The validation techniques that I chose to use were accuracy scores and a confusion matrix.
-The accuracy score shows the what percentage of the data was accurately classified as a win or a loss.
+The accuracy score shows what percentage of the data was accurately classified as a win or a loss.
 The confusion matrix shows the number of true positives or correctly identified 'win' data, true negatives or correctly identified 'loss' data, false positives or incorrectly identified 'win' data, and false negatives or incorrectly identified 'win' data.
-Both of these validation techniques are needed as looking at just the accuracy statistic can be misleading, but looking at just a confusion matrix can be difficult to compare between models.
+Both of these validation techniques are needed as looking at just the accuracy statistic can be misleading but looking at just a confusion matrix can be difficult to compare between models.

 The first step in creating my models was running the train data through all four classification models I had chosen.